Soontao/cds-mysql/README.md

 - The internal representation of a MySQL table has a maximum row size limit of `65,535` bytes.
 - The default `varchar(5000)` will be converted to unlimited `text` type, so, **DO NOT** remember add length for the unlimited `String` fields.
 - The `Boolean` type is represented as `TINYINT(1)` in mysql server, as a result, `boolean default true/false` will be converted to `TINYINT DEFAULT 1/0`.
-- The `incrementId` aspect could not works well with `managed composition` because mysql do not support `composite primary key` contains an `auto_increment` column
+- The `incrementID` aspect could not works well with `managed composition` because mysql do not support `composite primary key` contains an `auto_increment` column

 ## [CHANGELOG](./CHANGELOG.md)